 The FWC uses the best scientific management possible to help fulfill its mission of “Managing fish and wildlife resources for their long-term well-being and the benefit of people.”
 To fund those efforts, the Legislature sets fishing license fees and exemptions, as well as penalties for violating fish and wildlife conservation laws.
-State law guarantees money from sale of fishing licenses goes to the FWC and cannot be diverted.
+State law guarantees money from the sale of fishing licenses goes to the FWC and cannot be diverted.

-Recreational fishing often is portrayed in advertising because it is an enjoyable, wholesome experience that reflects a happy and healthy lifestyle.
-Moreover, it is the number one gateway activity to get youth connected to nature in active outdoor recreation, which can reduce obesity, improve grades and most of all adds enjoyment to their lives.
+Recreational fishing is an enjoyable, wholesome experience that reflects a happy and healthy lifestyle.
+Moreover, it is the No. 1 gateway activity to get youth connected to nature in active outdoor recreation, which can reduce obesity, improve grades and, most of all, add enjoyment to their lives.

 The FWC is working hard to ensure safe and sustainable recreational fishing for all of our citizens and guests and depends on your license fees to make sure there are fish for tomorrow.